 This week felt much like a continuation of the last, what with the first half spent in bed fending off a virus.
 I also reached a point of reflection regarding my job search, which I can now furnish with the relevant names.

 I finally got confirmation from Nationwide Building Society that I wouldn’t be progressing to the next stage after a phone interview with them several weeks ago.
 Given the bureaucracy experienced during the application process and the questions asked during the call, I had lost interest anyway.
 Last week I interviewed for a role at the Royal Academy of the Arts, but on Friday learnt that I was the runner-up applicant.
 This is a great shame; I couldn’t have wished to work for nicer people or a more interesting organisation.
 The role seemed perfectly aligned with my particular set of skills, too.
 In my last weeknote I mentioned that I was scheduled to have another interview this week before the vacancy was recinded.
-Well, that was for FutureGov, which was another role well-suited to my hybrid abilities.
+Well, that was for FutureGov, another role suited to my hybrid abilities.

 Thankfully, a few things cheered me up, not least Danny Dyer’s Right Royal Family.
 I’ve never been a fan of Dyer’s, but since his reincarnation as a national treasure and Brexit truth sayer, he’s become far easier to watch.
-An earlier appearance on Who Do You Think You Are? revealed him to be a descendent of Edward III, and this two-part series sees Dyer learn more about his ancestors, often by dressing up and reenacting aspects of their lives.
+An earlier appearance on Who Do You Think You Are? revealed him to be a descendent of Edward III, and in this two-part series Dyer learns more about his ancestors, often by dressing up and reenacting aspects of their lives.
 Entertaining and informative, you might say this show is a modern interpretation of Reithian values.

 Yesterday being Groundhog Day, I binged on Russian Doll, Netflix’s latest comedy about a woman in New York who is repeatedly reliving the last hours of her life, at least until she can find a way to break the loop.
 I typically avoid American series.
 Stretched over 20+ episodes, they can feel overly drawn out — The Good Place being one recent example.
 That this series is just eight episodes long meant the story maintained a good pace before reaching a satisfying conclusion.